What Is Sustainable Website Design — Our How-To Guide

 Use Links Instead Of Attachments

-Looking at digital carbon emissions, an email without attachments produces 2-3 grams of CO2 (depending on whether you’re viewing it on a computer or a phone), while an email with attachments produces 50g
+Looking at digital carbon emissions, an email without attachments produces 2-3 grams of CO2 emissions (depending on whether you’re viewing it on a computer or a phone), while an email with attachments produces 50g.

 Slim Down Your Email Inbox